Qué Pasaría...

 "Qué Pasaría..." is a song by Puerto Rican singer Rauw Alejandro and Puerto Rican rapper Bad Bunny.
 It was released on November 15, 2024, via Sony Music Latin and Duars Entertainment, as part of Alejandro's album, Cosa Nuestra (2024).
 In addition, it is the second collaboration between both artists, after "Party" for Bad Bunny's album, Un Verano Sin Ti (2022).
 "Qué Pasaría..." was released as a single in Italy on November 29, 2024.

 Background and release

 When Alejandro revealed the track listing for Cosa Nuestra, the song and collaboration were revealed as the album's third track.

-Music and lyrics

-Musically, "Qué Pasaría..." is a reggaeton song.
-Lyrically, "Qué Pasaría..." captures a mix of nostalgia and longing for past romances while addressing the complexities of modern relationships.
-The lyrics feature a conversation between two lovers as they reflect on their physical and emotional past, contemplating what could happen if they reconnected.
-The lyrics includes, "¿Qué pasaría si estuviéramos solos? / En una cama / Como antes yo te lo metía, tu amiga se fue / ¿Por qué te estás quejando? / Algo te está faltando".
-(What if we were alone? / In a bed / Since I used to put it in you, your friend left / Why are you complaining? / Something's missing?)

 Lyric video

 A lyric video was released simultaneously with several others on November 15, 2024, along with the release of Alejandro's album, Cosa Nuestra.
 It shows a room and a woman getting out of her bed to organize it perfectly and then go back to bed.
 As she makes up the bed, you can see that she appears to be dancing and moving to the music.